yassinekebbati/PSO-PID-with-LPV-MPC-for-autonomous-driving/README.md

 5. Set controller parameters for general trajectory: ![CarSim_Traj_Config](https://github.com/user-attachments/assets/28f0970e-32cc-4db3-87fd-50146c032521)

 ### To run Carsim and Simulink cosimulation, you need to do the following:
 1. You need to adjust the right configuration in Simulink for the general trajectory of the double lane change maneuver.
-You need to adapt the reference data, the correct simfile, and the right simulation time (84s for general trajectory/8.5s for double lane change) as shown in the figure below:
+You need to adapt the reference data, the correct simfile (simfile_traj for general trajectory/simfile_DLC for double lane change), and the right simulation time (84s for general trajectory/8.5s for double lane change) as shown in the figure below:
 ![MATLAB_rqsOIXpwPt](https://github.com/user-attachments/assets/999556ee-befa-4b2b-ac80-4e9cb6f4dce9)
 2. Once everything is set properly, you can run the simulation from the Simulink file "steering_mpc" while having the configured Carsim open, and you can observe the controller performance in Simulink.
 You can readjust the MPC parameters for better performance: (prediction horizon, penalizing weights, constraints, exponential weight, slack variable, etc...)
 ### You might want to check a closely related implementation in this repository (https://github.com/yassinekebbati/GA-optimized-MLP-based-LPV_MPC)